jamisoncozart/GroceryFinder/README.md

 | PUT | /api/stores/{storeId} | Edit information on already existing store |
 | DELETE | /api/stores/{storeId} | Delete a specific store |

+#### Swagger and NSwag were used to auto-generate API Endpoint documentation for ease of use
 _For interactive documentation of API Endpoints, follow the **Installation + Setup** instructions and visit `http://localhost:5000/`_

 ## Getting Started